Update on AIME Quarterly General Meeting & Charge to Mobile Working Group

 - Moves to higher risk services from low risk providers

-KPIs are a key focus for the industry at the moment and again a hot topic at the meeting.
+KPI’s are a focus for the industry at the moment and again a hot topic at the meeting.
 L1 and L2s need to be monitoring for high levels of customer complaints, opt-outs and for example if a service is offering a free trial, e.g. 24 hour, if 30% opt out, you should be looking to ask why?

 It was mooted by the Payforit management group if a password based system for high risk services should be implemented.
 This would see users being able to create an account to make further payments and logging into the merchant website easier.
 Discussion evolved into this requiring the login details needing to be different from the user’s payment login details, e.g. logging into Ebay but then logging into pay with PayPal.
 The general consensus was that this would not work however the Payforit Management Group (PFIMG) seek AIME member and other stakeholder feedback.